botdoctor/fuzzy-fortnight/README.md

 # fuzzy-fortnight
-This is my repository for testing web apps.
-And possibly my final for programming
+This is my final for introduction to web development.